cfeduke/akka-actor-statsd/README.md

 ## Naming conventions

-For The New Motion applications use the following naming conventions:
+The New Motion recommends using the following naming conventions:

 A 'bucket' consists of a namespace part and a hierarchy part

-the namespace is set by adding `[environment].[application]` in the application.conf
+The namespace is set by adding `[environment].[application]` in the application.conf

 environment can be `test`, `sandbox`, `prod` and even `unittest` the application a one or two word description of the application separated by dashes